openhab/org.openhab.binding.zwave/doc/zwaveme/zmekfobs_0_0.md

 ### Parameter 21: Send the following Switch All commands

 Set Send the following Switch All commands
-Send the following Switch All commands
+<p&gtSend the following Switch All commands</p&gt
 The following option values may be configured -:

 | Value  | Description |